Cover for Medicine and the Body

 “Brain–body transfers (BBTs) became popular with influencers and celebrity couples first.
 The only way to truly understand someone is to become them, the ads read.”

-First edition of Issue 21: Medicine and the Body expected to be released August 05, 2024.
+First edition of Issue 21: Medicine and the Body released September 27, 2024.